dsayswhat/cookbook/memory-bank/techContext.md

 2. **File-based storage**: Each recipe is a separate markdown file
 3. **Collections in Eleventy**: Recipes organized by category/tag
 4. **Static generation**: All pages pre-built for speed
 5. **Puppeteer for PDFs**: Automated generation using print stylesheets
+6. **Tailwind CSS v4**: Utility-first styling with custom theme variables